hermanconnor/design-patterns-typescript/3-behavioral-patterns/chain-of-responsibility/ChainOfResponsibilty.md

 3. **Concrete Handlers**: Each specific handler (e.g., `BillingHandler`, `TechnicalSupportHandler`, `GeneralInquiryHandler`) overrides the `handle` method to provide specific logic for request handling.

 4. **Client Code**: Sets up the chain of handlers and sends various requests to see which handler processes them.

+### Benefits

+- **Decoupling**: The sender of a request doesn't need to know which handler will process it.
+- **Flexibility**: You can add or remove handlers dynamically at runtime.
+- **Single Responsibility**: Each handler has a single responsibility and can focus on its specific type of request.

 ### Summary